seymour1/label-virusshare/README.md

 * Active VirusTotal API public key (PLEASE do not use a VT private API key, for licensing issues)

 # To Run:
-1. Fork the repository
+1. Fork the repository.
-2. In the root of the repository, copy and paste your API key into a file called api_key
+2. In the root of the repository, copy and paste your API key into a file called api_key.
-3. Run ./generate\_parameters.sh and choose any pair of resulting parameters (e.g. 10 1)
-4. Run scrape\_analyses.py with those parameters (e.g. python scrape\_analyses.py 10 1).
+3. Run scrape\_analyses.py with no parameters.
 This should take about an hour to run, and will use up your entire VirusTotal quota for the day.
-5. git add the resulting analysis file, commit, push, and do a pull request for that file into this repository.
+4. git add the resulting analysis file, commit, push, and do a pull request for that file into this repository.
-6. Before running again, merge upstream changes to update remaining parameters.
+5. Before running again, merge upstream changes.